pb82/PebbleScript/README.md

 Dependencies
 ------------

-Only the STL for data structures.
+Only the STL.
 Nothing else.